 What exactly is "vetiver"?
-In this article, we explain where this popular fragrance ingredient comes from, what it smells like and we share some actual perfumes that contain vetiver.
+In this article, we explain where this popular fragrance ingredient comes from, what it smells like, and share some perfumes that contain vetiver.

-Vetiver (in French, vetyver) is a grass from the Poaceae family of plants, which also includes lemongrass and citronella.
-Vetiver is a fast-growing perennial that can survive up to 50 years or more, with a large, interlinked root system.
-It is from these roots that the essential oil of the plant, used widely in perfumery and incense production, is derived.
+Vetiver (in French, vetyver) is a fast-growing perennial grass from the Poaceae family of plants, which also includes lemongrass and citronella.
+It has a large, interlinked root system from which the essential oil of the plant, used widely in perfumery and incense production, is derived.

 Where It's Found